weynandk/info_threefold/src/token/_beta/getting_on_stellar.md

 <b/> Remark: </b>
 - only 1000 FreeTFTs are available per 3Bot.
 Moreover, also the number of 3Bots per user / phone number is limited.
-- FreeTFTs are only available to explore the Threefold Network, and have no long-term value.
+- FreeTFTs are only available to explore the Threefold Grid, and have no long-term value.
 - Getting Free TFT is currently only available on testnet, the website for production is coming soon.